-The statutory consultation process for Traffic Regulation Orders will be followed.
-Any objections received will be responded to by the service area.
-Ward members will be included in the circulation of the notice and any comments received will be considered in the consultation process.
+The statutory process for TRO has been followed including a consultation.
+The objections received will be responded to by the service area.
+Ward members will be included in the circulation of the notice.

 5.4 People Implications

 Works required to implement the agreed scheme will be undertaken by existing staff resources.